RyougiChan/PoiGalgame/README.md

 PoiGalgame is scripted framework to build galgames or adventure games based on Unity.

-There are some famous galgame development engine such as KIRIKIRI, NScriptor, YU-RIS, Siglus RealLive and etc. It seems that using Unity engine to galgame developement just like employing a steam engine to crack a nut.
+There are some famous galgame development engine such as `KIRIKIRI`, `NScriptor`, `YU-RIS`, `Siglus&RealLive` and etc. It seems that using Unity engine to galgame developement just like employing a steam engine to crack a nut.
 But small as the sparrow is, it possesses all its internal organs.
-To build a excellent galgame with Unity, a great quantity work should be done.
+To build a excellent galgame with Unity, a great quantity of work should be done.

-**WARNING:** This project is still under development
+**WARNING:** This project is still under development!

 ## Support